Excited states in variational Monte Carlo using a penalty method: Demonstration of excited state optimization using VMC

 \subsection{Application to benzene excited states}

 As a demonstration on a larger system, we computed the full $\pi$ space spectrum of benzene using our excited state optimization method.
-This set of thirteen states contains rich physical structure, with two different spin channels, single and double electron excitations, and states with ionic bonding in contrast to the covalently bonded ground state \cite{ROOS19925}.
-As such, these excitations are a standard benchmark set for excited state methods and have been used to validate and compare electronic structure techniques for some time\cite{doi:10.1063/1.471985, doi:10.1063/1.2889385}.
+This set of thirteen states contains rich physical structure, with two different spin channels, single and double electron excitations, and states with ionic bonding in contrast to the covalently bonded ground state.\cite{ROOS19925} Some of these states, such as the $^1$E$_{1u}$ state, have been considered strongly correlated by previous authors.\cite{ROOS19925} As such, these excitations are a standard benchmark set for excited state methods and have been used to validate and compare electronic structure techniques for some time.\cite{doi:10.1063/1.471985, doi:10.1063/1.2889385}

 To represent the wave functions, we used a multi-Slater-Jastrow wave function parametrization of the form